 A collar tie is a horizontal piece of lumber connecting two rafters near the ridge of a roof.
 It is typically a 2x4 or larger, but can be a 1x4, and may be on one or both sides of the rafters.
 Collar ties are installed to resist the separation of the rafters from the ridge beam under a high wind or other unusual lateral load, and are typically placed at every other rafter pair.

-While collar ties do create a small triangle that adds a minor amount of structural enhancement, they are not sufficient to replace ceiling joists, and over time the ridge will begin to sag noticeably.
+While collar ties do create a small triangle that adds some structural enhancement, they are not sufficient to replace ceiling joists, and over time the ridge will begin to sag noticeably.
 A slight movement of the top of the wall out-of-plumb will also occur, but it is a less obvious defect to a casual observer.

 Also, see our blog posts How much of a roof truss can I cut out to make a storage platform in the attic? and What causes a sagging roof ridge line?